-There are many phobias common to the human race.
-Insects and spiders are feared and loathed by many, as are snakes and scorpions.
+Phobias are persistent and irrational fears that can make our skin crawl.
+There are many phobias we share.
+Insects and spiders are loathed by many, as are snakes and scorpions.
 That’s why these critters are often featured throughout the horror genre.

 Joshua Hoffine makes excellent use of these phobias in his work.
-The example below, ‘Bedside’, uses the unpopular cockroach.
-And, given that they’re my worst fear, I won’t be able to go into much detail.
+The example below, titled Bedside, uses the unpopular cockroach.
+And, given that they’re my worst fear, I can’t go into much more detail!

 Clowns are another common phobia.
-They meant to be figures of fun and whimsy.
-But with the mask of makeup and an over-the-top outfit, it’s easy for the imagination to run wild.
+They are meant to be figures of fun and whimsy.
+But with a skewed mask of makeup and an over-the-top outfit, it’s easy for the imagination to run wild.

-Clowns have now become a thing of fear rather than fun.
-Not only do they feature in horror movies, they are often the star.
-The scary clown has become one of the most popular Halloween outfits in modern times.
+Clowns are equally a source of fear as they are of laughter.
+Not only are they featured in horror movies, but they are sometimes the stars.
+The “scary clown” has become one of modern film’s most popular Halloween characters.

 Lance Reis loves the horror genre.
-And many of the recognisable monsters and murderers feature in his horror photographs.
-In his image below, he uses the clown from the film ‘IT’.
+And many recognizable monsters and murderers are featured in his horror photos.
+In his image below, he uses the clown from the film It.

-The character is a perfect example of how, with just a few tweaks to the makeup and features, a clown becomes a monster.
+The character is a perfect example of how a clown can become a monster.
+And it’s done with a few tweaks to facial features with makeup and fake teeth.

-Children are a common feature in horror.
+Children are common characters in horror.
 Much of the time, they’re used to heighten the sense of danger.
-We can understand a child’s fears because we once had the same ones.
+We understand a child’s fears because we experienced the same primal ones.

 But children can also be used as the source of fear.
-In horror, children become symbols of lost innocence and corrupted purity.
-This inverts our assumptions and their social norms.
+In horror, children become symbols of lost innocence or corrupted purity.
+This inverts our assumptions and social norms.

-In the image below, Farida Davletshina uses the stark image of a child’s silhouette to bring about these emotions.
-We recognise the figure as a little girl because of her dress.
-But the setting and the fact we can’t see the face unbalances us.
+In the image below, Farida Davletshina uses the stark image of a child’s silhouette to stir unsettling emotions.
+We recognize the figure as a little girl because of her dress.
+But the dark setting and the fact we can’t see the face makes us uneasy.

-Hospitals aren’t exactly pleasant places, but they have an air of respectability.
-But in desperate times, people are driven to backstreet doctors.
-They have medical skills, but can we trust them?
+Hospitals aren’t exactly pleasant places, but they normally have an air of respectability.
+But what if people are driven to black-market doctors?
+They may have medical skills, but can we trust them?

-This distrust is something Rick Jones captures so well.
+This fearful distrust is something Rick Jones exploits so well.
 His images are gruesome and gory.
-But the real horror comes from our fear of being pried open while we’re completely helpless.
+But the real horror comes from our fear of being pried open while completely helpless.